-Initially, 17 players were announced to have contracted the virus.
-Later on, PCR tests returned 14 positive results — 13 players and coach Rabei Yassin.
+PCR tests returned 14 positive results -- 13 players in addition to the team's coach Rabei Yassin.

-The U20 African Nations Cup will take place in Mauritania from 14 February to 4 March 2021.
+Egypt will now miss out on the Nations Cup, which will take place in Mauritania from 14 February to 4 March next year.